-After verifying the Outer Model of the constructs of the first and second orders, it was possible to attest that they had adequate validity and reliability.
-That is because it only makes sense to evaluate the Inner Path Model after ensuring that the Outer Model has validity (convergent and discriminant) and reliability, because if the measures representing the constructs of interest are inadequate, there is no reason to examine relationships between the constructs (Hair et al., 2011).
+After verifying the Outer Model of the constructs of the first and second orders, it was possible to attest that they have adequate validity and reliability.
+That is because it only makes sense to evaluate the Inner Path Model after ensuring that the Outer Model has validity (convergent and discriminant) and reliability because if the measures representing the constructs of interest are inadequate, there is no reason to examine relationships between the constructs (Hair et al., 2011).
 Thus, further analysis of the Inner Path Model was carried out.

 The structural model of this study, also defined by the Behaviour Model of the Consumer of Organic Food (MCCAO) can be seen in Figure 1.
-In this model, loads for each exogenous construct in relation to intent to purchase/consume organic food (endogenous construct) are presented, as well as the correlation coefficients between each exogenous construct.
+In this model, loads for each exogenous construct in relation to intent to purchase/consume of organic food (endogenous construct) are presented, as well as the correlation coefficients between each exogenous construct.

-The only endogenous construct of MCCAO, "Intent to Purchase/ Consume", presented a R^2 of 41% (Table 1), indicating that 41% of their variations are explained by exogenous constructs, and the other 59% reflect other things that influence the intent to purchase/consume, but were not addressed in the model.
-This size of R^2 indicates a moderate to substantial power of prediction, according to Chin (1998), who highlights that the construct is explained by only one or two variables, therefore, a moderate value is acceptable.
-According to Lohmöller (1984), an appropriate model should provide an R^2 of at least 50% (Dias, 2004).
-The MCCAO proposed in this study showed a value very close to that, which can be justified because it is exploratory research on the subject.
+The only endogenous construct of MCCAO, "Intent to Purchase/Consume", presented a R^2 of 41 per cent (Table I), indicating that 41 per cent of their variations are explained by exogenous constructs, and the other 59 per cent reflect other things that influence the intent to purchase/consume, but were not addressed in the model.
+This size of \mathbb{R}^2 indicates a moderate to substantial power of prediction, according to Chin (1998), who highlights that the construct is explained by only one or two variables, therefore, a moderate value is acceptable.
+According to Lohmöller (1984), an appropriate model should provide an R^2 of at least 50 per cent (Dias, 2004).
+The MCCAO proposed in this study showed a value very close to that, which can be justified because it is an exploratory research on the subject.